 My life is an extreme opposite from what it was.
 I have long left the heavy workaholism, and even took a six-month travel sabbatical and explored the world.
 During that time, I began a blog and podcast to share my story, which we call, ‘A coming out and overcoming story.’
 Thousands followed a long, and a community of support is still forming for those who are hurting silently and need to know they are not alone.

 In coming out, I lost several key relationships.
 But each of these losses immediately filled me with a much deeper and authentic connection with new friends.

 The biggest difference I experience now is knowing my story is fully integrated into my soul.
 I still have anger over the years I lost believing who I am wasn’t allowed, but do you see that smile in the photo above?
 It far outweighs the anger.

 So what story does my face tell?
 The guy on the left says, ‘I am stuck.
 I am unsure.
 I am tired.’
 The guy on the right says, ‘I am Nate.
 I am whole.
 I never knew I could be this happy.’

 It took me awhile to see, that coming out had nothing to do with my sexuality.
-It was a process of walking away from what help me captive, and in every way… breaking free.”
+It was a process of walking away from what held me captive, and in every way…breaking free.”

 This story was submitted to Love What Matters by Nate Postlethwait of The Other Side of Saved.
-You can follow his journey on Facebook here and Instagram here.
-Do you have a similar experience?
+You can follow his journey on Facebook and Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Provide hope for someone struggling.
 SHARE this story on Facebook with family and friends.